zwetmore/FootballScout/ReadMe.md

-## Football-Data-Analysis
+## **Football Data Analysis**

-This is a work in progress project for analyzing football data.
-I am not uploading the data to github as it is private to Medford Football.
-Without data it will not run.
-However, it still illustrates my process of data analysis.
-Emphasizing, this is not a finished product.
+This project is a **work in progress** focused on analyzing football data.
+While the dataset itself is **private to Medford Football** and not uploaded to GitHub, the repository showcases my **data analysis workflow**, including ETL processes, data cleaning, preprocessing, and statistical analysis.

+⚠ **Note:** Without the dataset, the scripts will not execute fully, but they still provide insight into my approach and methodology.

 ## Setup
 Run the following commands to activate the virtual environment (macOS/Linux):